sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

     - Security
 title: eksclustergames.com walk through!
 ---
-[eksclustergames.com](https://eksclustergames.com) is a new CTF targetted at kubernetes vulnerabilities.
+[eksclustergames.com](https://eksclustergames.com) is a new CTF targeted at kubernetes vulnerabilities.
 This is a walk through on how to solve the issues.

 # Challenge 1